 Study Mexican pottery and its importance to Mexican culture.
 Create a basket-weave pot with Crayola® Model Magic.

-Look at samples and pictures of ancient and contemporary Mexican pottery.
-Describe the designs and shapes.
+During an investigation into the history of Mexico, invite students to look at samples and pictures of ancient and contemporary Mexican pottery.
+Ask them to describe the designs and shapes.
 What modeling techniques do you think were used to construct the pottery?
 How might these pots have been used?

 Carefully coil the rope into a circle about 4 inches (10 cm) in diameter.
 Continue to coil upwards three times around, getting narrower each time, to form a base.
 Use fingers to pinch and smooth seams inside the base.

 Continue to coil above the base in a wider and wider circumferences, pinching and smoothing seams, until all the Model Magic rope is used.

 Flatten red Model Magic into a thin sheet.
 Carefully smooth the sheet inside the coiled tureen.
 Dry 24 hours.